 You should always ensure you have a right to assign the lease.
 That way, you know that you won’t have to find a way of keeping up with rental payments until the end of the lease for a Property you would rather be without.

 Tenant’s Break Clause

 Always consider a break clause in the lease.
-It might be especially useful to have a right to break relatively early on like at the third anniversary of the lease, so that if the business really isn’t working out, at least you can get out of the lease with minimum fuss.
-However one should note that this may have an effect on rental levels, it will all depend upon negotiation.
+It might be especially useful to have a right to break relatively early on, such as at the third anniversary of the lease, so that if the business really isn’t working out, at least you can get out of the lease with minimum fuss.
+However, one should note that this may have an effect on rental levels; it will all depend upon negotiation.

 There are numerous other issues to consider, but this overview should give you an idea of some of the points to look out for.
 Please remember that legal advice at the outset could save you a lot of money and angst in the future.